 The Institute is a biological resource centre, making available immortalised cell lines and also tissue samples, intended exclusively for use in research.

 - MyoLine, the platform for immortalization of human cells is headed by Vincent Mouly, PhD (Joint Head of the Cell and Molecular Orchestration in Muscle Regeneration, Ageing and Diseases team, at the Myology Centre for Research).
 It had generated over 130 human myoblast cell lines isolated from patients suffering from over 27 different diseases.

-- The MYOBANK-AFM research tissue bank, headed by Prof. Bertrand Fontaine (Scientific and Medical Director of the Institute of Myology and Head of the Service of Neuro-Myology) and coordinated by Stéphane Vasseur and Maud Chapart-Leclert.
-This not-for-profit service, responsible for collecting, preparing, storing and distributing human tissue samples.
+- The MYOBANK-AFM research tissue bank is headed by Prof. Bertrand Fontaine (Scientific and Medical Director of the Institute of Myology and Head of the Service of Neuro-Myology) and coordinated by Stéphane Vasseur and Maud Chapart-Leclert.
+This not-for-profit service is responsible for collecting, preparing, storing and distributing human tissue samples.
 The tissue samples come mainly from patients with rare or neuromuscular diseases, but also from healthy subjects, in order to provide a batch of “control” samples.

 MyoTools assessment tools